 If you haven’t visited Freycinet National Park and don’t have 2 or 3 days to explore it properly, you must visit it on a day trip from Hobart.
 Famous primarily for one of Tasmania’s most celebrated views— the curvaceous white beach and crystal-clear waters of Wineglass Bay, Freycinet is much more than the famous view.

-The coastline in Freycinet is incredibly picturesque, you get a full day of exploring it.
+The coastline in Freycinet is incredibly picturesque, and you get a full day of exploring it.
 I took this trip in winter when the days are shorter, and we drove out of Hobart into a fiery sunrise and watched an equally fiery sunset on the way back.
 And it was light jumper weather for the hike to Wineglass Bay lookout.

 Bruny Island